Downward transference of mice and universality of local core models: Introduction

+It was pointed out to us by the referee that our arguments can be run under somewhat more relaxed assumptions with only minor amendments.
+The referee suggested an improvement to Theorem~\ref{t0.1}, which we include in Section~\ref{ss.referees-version}.

-The proof of Theorem~\ref{t0.1} is the heart of this paper and occupies Section \ref{sect:univ}.
-We believe that the anti-large cardinal hypothesis in (b) can be weakened to that in (a), that is, ``no inner model with a Woodin cardinal" in the respective universe (but note that the anti-large cardinal assumption in (b) only concerns ${\mbfM}$ rather than ${\mbfV}$).
-We also believe that the assumption on $S_\delta$ being stationary in (a) can be weakened to the weaker assumption in (b) that $\ptm_\delta(\delta^+)\cap\mbfM$ is stationary.
-Unfortunately, as of now we do not see arguments that could be run under these weaker hypotheses.
+The proof of Theorem~\ref{t0.1} is the heart of this paper and occupies Section~\ref{sect:univ}.
+Given Lemma~\ref{lem:isstat-gen}, one gets the obvious variant of Theorem~\ref{t0.1} where the assumption on stationarity of $S_\delta$ is replaced with $\delta^{+\mbfM}=\delta^+$.
+Part (b) of the theorem gives the same kind of conclusion as (a), but includes the important case $\delta=\omega_1$ which is missing in (a), and uses a hypothesis on $\ptm_\delta(\delta^+)\cap\mbfM$ which is weaker than that in (a).
+The cost here is a more restrictive anti-large cardinal hypothesis.
+We believe part (b) can be merged with part (a) in the sense that the anti-large cardinal assumption in (b) can be replaced with that in (a) (and part (a) can then be deleted), but at the moment we do not see how to run the arguments in the proof of (b) under the anti-large cardinal assumption in (a).
 On the other hand, the conclusion in (b) that $\mbfK^{\mbfM}\cut\omega_2$ is universal for countable mice in $\mbfV$ cannot be improved by replacing $\omega_2$ by $\omega_1$.
-In fact, such conclusion is false even if $\mbfM=\mbfV$, by a result of Jensen \cite{spmwv}.
-For example, it is consistent (under mild large cardinal assumptions) that there is a countable mouse $m$ that iterates past ${\mbfK}_{\omega_1}.$ In fact, starting with ${\mbfK}={\mbfL}[U]$ for $U=E_\nu$ a measure, so $\nu=\kappa^{+{\mbfK}}$ for some $\kappa$, Jensen \cite{spmwv} describes a forcing extension of ${\mbfK}$ that turns $\kappa$ into $\omega_1$, and adds a countable mouse $m$ such that $(J_\nu^E,E_\nu)$ is an iterate of $m$.

-In Section \ref{sec:dis} we indicate what we can prove of Theorem \ref{t0.1}.(a) if, instead of the stationarity of $S_\delta$, we only assume that $\ptm_\delta(\delta^+)\cap{\mbfM}$ is stationary, or if instead of the non-existence of inner models with Woodin cardinals, we only require that there are no such inner models from the point of view of ${\mbfM}$.
+In fact, such conclusion can be false even if $\mbfM=\mbfV$, by a result of Jensen \cite{spmwv}.
+For example, it is consistent (under mild large cardinal assumptions) that there is a countable mouse $m$ that iterates past $\mbfK\cut\omega_1.$ In fact, starting with ${\mbfK}={\mbfL}[E]$ such that the universe of $\mbfL[E]$ is the same as that of $\mbfL[U]$ for some normal measure $U$ on some $\kappa$, Jensen \cite{spmwv} describes a forcing extension of ${\mbfK}$ that turns $\kappa$ into $\omega_1$, and adds a countable mouse $m$ such that $(J_\beta^E,E_\beta)$ is an iterate of $m$; here $\beta$ is the index of the extender coding the measure $U$.
+In Section \ref{sec:dis} we describe a scenario for a proof of the strengthening of Theorem \ref{t0.1}(a) where the assumption on stationarity of $S_\delta$ is replaced with the assumption that $\ptm_\delta(\delta^+)\cap{\mbfM}$ is stationary, and also discuss a variant of the theorem where the assumption on non-existence of inner models with Woodin cardinals is weakened to non-existence of such inner models from the point of view of~${\mbfM}$.